 There’s been a consistently rapid increase in ransomware costs from just $325 million in 2015.
 According to some estimates, ransomware attacks saw a 350% increase in 2018.
 It’s estimated that by 2021, businesses will fall victim to a ransomware attack every 11 seconds.

-This value was just $1 billion in 2014 and shows the extent of resources being spent on combating cybercrime—resources that could, otherwise, be put to more constructive use.
-Cyber security spending trends show that much of this employee training is centered on combating phishing scams (responsible for more than 90% of successful hacks and data breaches, according to some sources) and ransomware attacks.
+This value was just $1 billion in 2014 and shows the extent of resources being spent on combating cybercrime—resources that could otherwise be put to more constructive use.
+Cyber security spending trends show that much of this employee training is centered on combating phishing scams and ransomware attacks.

-49. The No More Ransom portal carries 59 free decryption tools.
+76. The No-More-Ransom portal carries 59 free decryption tools.

 The portal is now available in 35 languages and covers 91 ransomware families.
 So far, these tools provided on the site have managed to decrypt the infected computers of over 72,000 victims worldwide.

-51. 53% of the midmarket companies in 26 countries have experienced a data breach.
+78. Fifty-three percent of middle-market companies in 26 countries have experienced a data breach.

-According to cyber crime statistics from 2018, more than half of the midmarket companies in some of the biggest economies have already been victims of at least one data breach.
-This is another indication of the vulnerability of SMBs, for whom the top security concerns tend to be targeted phishing attacks against employees, advanced persistent threats, ransomware, denial-of-service attacks, and employees being allowed to use their own mobile devices.
+According to cyber crime statistics from 2018, more than half of middle-market companies in some of the biggest economies have already been victims of at least one data breach.
+This is another indication of the vulnerability of SMBs, for whom the top security concerns tend to be: targeted phishing attacks against employees, advanced persistent threats, ransomware, denial-of-service attacks, and employees being allowed to use their own mobile devices.

-52. The primary cyber security challenge for 55% of small businesses in North America is a lack of resources or knowledge.
+79. The primary cyber-security challenge for 55% of small businesses in North America is a lack of resources or knowledge.

-53. 60% of the small companies that become victims of a cyber attack go out of business within 6 months.
+80. Sixty percent of the small companies that become victims of a cyber attack go out of business within six months.

 The unprecedented increase in cyber crime worldwide has made it difficult for analysts to accurately track the growth of the cybersecurity industry.
 The growth estimates typically range from 8–10% to 12–15% year-on-year.
 According to the higher estimates, the market’s cumulative spending between 2017 and 2021 is expected to be over $1 trillion.

 How much money do companies spend on cybersecurity?
-Global spending on information security products and services (a subset of the overall cybersecurity market) exceeded $114 billion in 2018, and it is expected to grow to $170.4 billion by 2022.
+Global spending on information-security products and services (a subset of the overall cybersecurity market) exceeded $114 billion in 2018, and it is expected to grow to $170.40 billion by 2022.
 The top three drivers for security spending are security risks, business needs, and industry changes.
 Privacy concerns are also becoming a key factor according to cybersecurity statistics for 2019.